Automattic/jetpack/to-test.md

 Repeat steps on an Atomic site but expect to be logged out from WordPress.com in the end.

 * Start by being signed in to WordPress.com (non-proxied).
-* Then, on an AT site...
+* Then, on an Atomic site...
 * Enable the Masterbar from the Jetpack Settings Page..
 * Sign out from the Masterbar.
 * Go back to WordPress.com.
 * Expect to be logged out.

 ### Search

+We now implicitly activate the Search Module when the Jetpack Search Widget gets added to a sidebar.

 Start with a site that has a plan that supports Jetpack Search.